 Even if you have a host of experience, you may want to consider certification.
 Certifications show your clients that you have extensive training, and it helps to reassure them that they can trust you with their books.
 Consider applying for certification with some of the following organizations:

-- Institute of Professional Bookkeepers of Canada: To become a certified IPBC member, you need to score at 80% or higher on the certification exam.
+- Certified Professional Bookkeepers of Canada: To become a CPB member, you need to score at 80% or higher on the certification exam.
 You also need at least four years of bookkeeping experience and a letter of recommendation from a previous employer, client, or accountant.
 That makes this certification ideal for people who already have experience under their belt.
 If you’re still gaining experience, you can join this organization, at one of the non-certified tiers and work your way up.

 - Software Specific Certifications: In addition to traditional certification options, you may want to look into certifications that are tied to specific types of accounting software.
 For instance, the QuickBooks ProAdvisor Program offers online courses and training, and you can take certification exams for free.